smit-patel-m/roadmap/README.md

-This repository contains all the roadmaps.
+# A collection of all the roadmaps to help you navigate and upskill different domains effectively.